 The City of Greater Geelong, Borough of Queenscliffe, Surf Coast Shire, Colac-Otway Shire and part of the Golden Plains Shire are within our service region.

 We own and operate approximately $2.3 billion in infrastructure, including:

-Geelong’s drinking water is supplied by catchments on the upper Barwon and Moorabool rivers and – during drought – by underground aquifers at Anglesea and Barwon Downs.
-We can also access the Victorian water grid via the Melbourne to Geelong Pipeline, and an underground aquifers at Anglesea.
+Geelong’s drinking water is sourced from catchments on the upper Barwon and Moorabool rivers, the Victorian water grid via the Melbourne to Geelong Pipeline, and an underground aquifers at Anglesea.